 These are some good places to start:

-- Your Military Base.
 Although credit unions such as Navy Federal offer credit counseling services to military members and their families, military bases (or armed forces branches in general) don’t directly provide them.
 However, military families can find reliable data about local credit counseling agencies, including those that offer military discounts or fee waivers, at their base’s financial services office.
+If you’re considering joining the military with a substantial debt load on your personal books, this is something to keep in mind.

-- The Association of Credit Counseling Professionals.
-Known as ACCPros, this is the only credit counseling trade group that’s open to for-profit organizations.
+The Financial Counseling Association of America (FCAA) is the only credit counseling trade group that’s open to for-profit organizations.
 Although its main function is political advocacy, it can also connect you with credit counseling agencies that don’t advertise elsewhere.

-- The Better Business Bureau.
-The BBB compiles data, complaint histories, and client feedback about the country’s independent credit counseling agencies (both for- and nonprofit), as well as the larger organizations that offer credit counseling services.
+The Better Business Bureau (BBB) compiles data, complaint histories, and client feedback about the country’s independent credit counseling agencies (both for- and nonprofit), as well as the larger organizations that offer credit counseling services.
 Check online or with your local branch for information about local options.

-- The U.S. Cooperative Extension System.
 A division of the U.S. Department of Agriculture (USDA), the U.S. Cooperative Extension System (USCES) is a financial education network that’s geared towards rural residents, but is available to anyone.
-Its local offices, which exist in every state, don’t directly provide debt management services, but they can connect you with reputable organizations that do.
+Its local offices, which exist in every state, don’t directly provide debt management services, but they can connect you with reputable organizations that do – along with other financial products and services of interest to rural folks, such as USDA mortgage loans.

 Tips to Avoid Scams